 - Lighters – You need the ability to start a fire.
 You may add redundancy here in the future with more lighters and other ways to start a fire.

 - Tea Candles – These provide just enough light to maneuver in the dark, making them perfect for survival kits.
+Hurricane lamps with large candles make good permanent decorations that have survival utility.

 - Batteries – Batteries store for long periods, but you will want to check expiration dates periodically.
 Also be sure to store properly and not in equipment to avoid corrosion damage.
+Like we just mentioned above, rechargeable are ideal.

-- Duct Tape – One of the most versatile items in the kit is self explanatory.
+- Duct Tape – One of the most versatile items in the kit is self-explanatory.

 - Construction Grade Trash Bags – for impromptu ponchos and, well, trash.